Sylius/Sylius/UPGRADE-1.13.md

         max_int_value: 9223372036854775807
     ```

+1. The `sylius_inventory.checker` parameter has been deprecated and will be removed in 2.0.

 ### State Machine

 1. We have configured all existing Sylius graphs to be usable with the Symfony Workflow out of the box.